andrewh7358/Pokedex-React/README.md

-# Kanto Pokédex
+# Pokédex

-A simple Pokédex featuring the first 151 Pokémon from the Kanto region in TypeScript and React.
+A simple Pokédex in TypeScript and React.
 This uses API that can be found at https://pokeapi.co/.

-Select and view sprites and descriptions of various Pokémon.
+Filter and select Pokemon to view their sprites and descriptions.

 ## How to run